-By default all users can manage their devices through this self service portal.
-You can specify which roles can manage their devices on this page by configuring a self service portal policy in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Self Service Portal.
-Then, make sure you assign this policy to the appropriate connection profile in Configuration $\rightarrow$ Policies and Access Control $\rightarrow$ Connection Profiles.
+By default all users can manage all their own devices through the self-service portal.
+In Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Self Service Portal, choose a Self Service Portal, specify the "Self Service Portal $\rightarrow$ Allowed roles", then click Save.

-You can also prevent this page from being served in the PacketFence managed networks (registration, isolation, inline) by enabling the parameter Status URI only on production network in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Captive Portal.
+Optionally, it can be disabled in all but the PacketFence management network (registration, isolation, inline) by enabling Status URI only on management interface in Configuration $\rightarrow$ Advanced Access Configuration $\rightarrow$ Captive Portal.